The Man Comes Around: Symbols and references in the lyrics

 There are numerous biblical references in the lyrics.
 A spoken portion from Revelation 6:1–2 in the King James Version introduces the song.
 The passage describes the coming of the Four Horsemen of the Apocalypse, each heralded by one of the "four beasts" first mentioned in Revelation 4:6–9.
 The musical portion then begins with Cash reciting that "the man" (Jesus Christ) will one day come to pass judgment.
 The chorus indicates that these events will be accompanied by trumpets (as in Revelation 8, 9, 11), pipers (Rev. 18:22), and "one hundred million angels singing".
 The voice of the Lord in Revelation is often likened to the sound of a loud trumpet (Revelation 1:10; 4:1; and 8:13).
 Revelation 5:11 states that John saw that there are millions of angels in Heaven.

 The song also alludes to the Parable of the Ten Virgins from the Gospel of Matthew (25:1–13) with the lyrics "The virgins are all trimming their wicks," a reference to the virgins' preparation of the Second Coming of Christ.
 The phrase, "It's hard for thee to kick against the pricks" cites Acts 26:14, where Paul the Apostle describes meeting Jesus while traveling to Damascus.
 It is a reference to a Greek proverb where a kicking ox only injures himself by attempting to kick against a goad, intended to represent the futility of resisting the Lord.

 Elsewhere, the song mentions the wise men who bow before the Lord's throne, and cast their "golden crowns" at the feet of God.
 Revelation 4 refers to elders who worship the Lord and "lay their crowns" before Him (Revelation 4:10).
 "Alpha and Omega" refers to God himself (Rev. 1:8, 11; 21:6, 22:13), but also to the cries of the newborn and the dying.
 "Whoever is unjust… etc" is a quote from Revelation 22:11.

 Music

-The arrangement of the song is sparse (although not so much as in some of Cash's later compositions, such as "God's Gonna Cut You Down"); two guitars, piano (played in the bass register), and an electric organ.
+The arrangement of the song is sparse (although not so much as in some of Cash's later recordings, such as "God's Gonna Cut You Down"); two guitars, piano (played in the bass register), and an electric organ.